If you notice a safety hazard, please submit a safety hazard report.

 Know Your Location

-Swimming is not allowed in the Canal waters and is prohibited within the Mather Gorge section of the Potomac River.
+Swimming is not allowed in the canal waters and is prohibited within the Washington, DC and Montgomery County, MD section of the Potomac River.
 Swimming in other sections of the Potomac River is discouraged due to hidden flood debris, deep holes, and possibly strong currents.
 Many people have drowned in the Potomac River because they underestimated the strength of the river current, were drinking alcohol when they decided to go swimming, or didn't think the river was deep enough to require any swimming ability.
 Please use caution when entering the river and do not swim in the river when the water is running high or strong.

 Severe weather conditions may occur suddenly and without warning, creating unsafe conditions along the Chesapeake and Ohio Canal National Historical Park.
 Below are some examples of severe weather conditions and tips for staying safe if you encounter extreme weather during your visit.

 Falling branches, limbs, and trees can cause hazardous conditions, and may pose risks to life and infrastructure, especially in developed areas.
 While in the park, please remain observant of your surroundings, particularly in campgrounds, picnic areas, and while on the towpath or other trails.

 Be aware of your surroundings.
 Trees, limbs, and branches can fall at any time.

 Be attentive while hiking and biking, looking up and around regularly, especially during high winds.

 Be cautious when selecting a place to park, camp, picnic, or rest.
 Look for dead, cracked, broken, or hanging branches, or under trees that are rotten at the base or have cracked bark peeling off the trunk.